HealthcareCompilanceLab/HealthcareCompilanceLab/README.md

 The project uses healthcare security frameworks as reference points for mapping technical checks to regulatory expectations.
 These include **HIPAA**, **PHIPA**, **ISO/IEC 27001**, and **NIST SP 800-53A**.

-A key design goal in Phase 2 is to map each technical control to an understandable compliance category such as:
+A key design goal in Phase 2 is to map each technical control to an understandable compliance category.

-- Access control
-- Transmission security
-- Audit controls
-- Contingency planning
-- Risk detection and response

-### Example Control Map
+### Example control map

 | Tool Check | Category | Related Standard | Evidence Needed | Risk |
 |---|---|---|---|---|